Pacific Ocean: Seamount chains

 The Pacific Ocean contains several long seamount chains, formed by hotspot volcanism.
 These include the Hawaiian–Emperor seamount chain and the Louisville Ridge.

 Economy

 The exploitation of the Pacific's mineral wealth is hampered by the ocean's great depths.
 In shallow waters of the continental shelves off the coasts of Australia and New Zealand, petroleum and natural gas are extracted, and pearls are harvested along the coasts of Australia, Japan, Papua New Guinea, Nicaragua, Panama, and the Philippines, although in sharply declining volume in some cases.

 Fishing

 Fish are an important economic asset in the Pacific.
 The shallower shoreline waters of the continents and the more temperate islands yield herring, salmon, sardines, snapper, swordfish, and tuna, as well as shellfish.
 Overfishing has become a serious problem in some areas.
+Overfishing leads to depleted fish populations and closed fisheries, causing both economic and ecologic consequences.
 For example, catches in the rich fishing grounds of the Okhotsk Sea off the Russian coast have been reduced by at least half since the 1990s as a result of overfishing.